robototes/robototes-website/README.md

 ##### Development mode

-Change ENV in the `configs.json` file or set the NODE_ENV environment variable to "development"
+Change DEBUG in the `configs.json` file/environment variables to true or set the NODE_ENV environment variable to "development"

 ```javascript
 npm run start-server-notest // Runs the server, ignoring tests